top of page

 Hiking Trails around Lagos, Algarve and a cloudy 'low season' sky

-Most shops and kiosks are closed
+Many shops and kiosks are closed

-Cold water in the sea
+Cold sea temperatures

 Surfers Beach close to Sagres, Algarve's most western point